 You Don’t Need to Reach Rock Bottom

 One school of thought is that people need to hit rock bottom in their addiction before asking for help.
 This is not always true.
 Why risk reaching that place before admitting defeat?
 Some people never recover if they are unable to get honest with themselves.

-What’s really going on?
+So what’s really going on?

-- Do you find you need to drink, or use a substance, or perform a certain behavior more these days to get the same effect?
+- Do you find you need to drink, use a substance, or perform a certain behavior more these days to get the same effect?

 - Do you need to keep using the substance (or behavior) to stop withdrawal symptoms?